TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

         core version since testing 2 core versions was not supported well at the time.
 Also, when this page was originally written, enetcache tested only one core version and supported only one core version per branch).
-    *   Should testing 2 core version in one branch still be discouraged?
-    *   Referring to nimut - is this supported long term?

     For now, we document testing only one core version here, even if 2 is possible and enetcache supports it.